glorialulu/TSNet/docs/model.rst

 sources,
 simulation options,
 and node coordinates.
-Transient model can be built directly from an EPANet INP file.
+It can be built directly from an EPANet INP file.
 Sections of EPANet INP file that are not compatible with WNTR are described in [WNTRSi]_.

-Compared with WNTR water network model, transient model adds the features designed specifically for transient simulation, such as spatial discretization, temporal discretization,
+Compared with WNTR water network model, TSNet transient model adds the features designed specifically for transient simulation, such as spatial discretization, temporal discretization,